link-intersystems/lis-gradle-plugins/publication-utils-plugin/README.md

     verify {
         create<VerifyMavenPublication>("maven") {
             // A fixed version provider
-            versionProvider = VersionProvider { _ -> // parameter unused rename to use it
+            versionProvider = VersionProvider { _ -> // parameter unused.
+Rename to use it
                 "1.0.0"
             }
         }